-This Annex describes channelized signaling in the optional multiple- and dense-Interrogator modes.
-It provides several alternative methods that Interrogators may use, where permitted by local regulatory authorities, to manage frequency-band usage.
+This Annex describes channelized signaling in the optional multiple- and dense-Interrogator operating modes.
+It provides methods that Interrogators may use, as permitted by local authorities, to maximize the spectral efficiency and performance of RFID systems while minimizing the interference to non-RFID systems.